 Sergeant Henry W. Tisdale Massachusetts Volunteer Infantry for Frederick C. Tisdale (Henry's son) By Margaret H. Tisdale (Frederick's wife)

-This Civil War Diary is published here to be read and used for research purposes by the public.
+This Civil War Diary is published here to be read and used for historical enjoyment, knowledge and research purposes by all.

 Roscoe H. Tisdale (Henry's son)